 Colleges must offer programs in line with the research area proposed in the IRCC Grant application.
 If the proposed research and knowledge/technology transfer activities lie entirely within the mandate of one granting agency (CIHR, NSERC or SSHRC), the college must be declared eligible to receive funding from that granting agency.

-Instructions for applicants and their company sponsor(s) for completing the forms and on-line submission are found on NSERC's On-line Services page.
+Instructions for applicants, company partner(s), and supporting organizations for completing the forms and on-line submission are found on NSERC's On-line Services page.
 All proposals are reviewed by the College and Community Innovation Review Committee.

 A Chair candidate must be identified at the time the application is submitted.
 Use Forms 103, 103CV and 183A and follow the instructions for preparing an IRCC Grant submission.
-Up to three letters of reference in support of the Chair candidate are encouraged.
-The letters of reference should be sent directly by the referees to NSERC.
+Up to three letters of reference in support of the Chair candidate are encouraged at the time of submission.
+The letters of reference should be sent directly by the referees to NSERC and must arrive by the application deadline.

 All applications undergo peer review.
-Each IRCC Grant application will be reviewed by external referees.
-The evaluation of the external referees will be taken under consideration by the multidisciplinary College and Community (CCI) Review Committee during its deliberations.
-This committee will provide advice and comments on each application and will recommend to NSERC the applications to receive IRCC Grants.
+Each IRCC Grant application is reviewed by external referees.
+The evaluation reports of external referees are taken under consideration by the multidisciplinary College and Community Innovation (CCI) Review Committee during its deliberations.
+This committee provides feedback on each application and recommends to NSERC the applications to receive IRCC Grants.

 IRCC Grant applications are evaluated on the basis of the following criteria:

 Renewal of an IRCC Grant provides continued support for the Chair's applied research program.
-Renewal for the second and each subsequent term is determined by peer review conducted in the last year of each five-year term and may involve a competitive process that will take into consideration the available funding for IRCC Grants.
-The evaluation will be based on the up-to-date progress report, a new detailed research proposal for the next term, a continued commitment from the private sector, and the support of the college.
+Renewal for the second and each subsequent term is determined by peer review conducted in the last year of each five-year term and may involve a competitive process that takes into consideration the available funding for IRCC Grants.
+The evaluation will be based on an up-to-date progress report, a new detailed research proposal for the next term, demonstration of continued commitment from the private sector, and the support of the college.
 The CCI Review Committee will make the final funding recommendation for all renewals.

-A list of all eligible expenses are detailed in the CCI Financial Administration Guide.
-The following specific limitations apply to IRCC Grants:
+A list of all eligible expenses are detailed in the CCI Tri-Agency Financial Administration Guide.
+The following specific exceptions apply to IRCC Grants:

-The college and the company partner(s) must submit progress reports after 18 and 36 months of the first, and any subsequent, five-year term.
+A statement of account (i.e., a Grants in Aid of Research, Statement of Account [Form 301]) is required on an annual basis for the IRCC Grant account and any partner contributions.
+In-kind contributions from partners must also be reported annually.
+The college and the company partner(s) must submit progress reports after 18 and 36 months of the five-year term.
 Continued funding support for the duration of the term is dependent on favourable reviews of the progress of the Chair’s contributions to applied research at the college and continued support from company partner(s).
-The partner contributions must be reported annually.
-If the Chair is in its final term, the final report is due within three months of the end date of the Chair.
+For Chairs that are ending, the final report is due within three months of the end date.
 For those Chairs intending to renew for an additional term, an up-to-date progress report must be submitted as part of the renewal application during the final year of the term.